GE HealthCare Technologies Inc - GuruFocus.com

-GE HealthCare Technologies Inc. (Nasdaq: GEHC) (the “Company” or “GE HealthCare”) announced today the launch of a secondary underwritten public offering (the “Offering”) of 25,000,000 shares of its common stock (the “GEHC Shares”).
+GE HealthCare Technologies Inc. (Nasdaq: GEHC) (the “Company” or “GE HealthCare”) announced today the pricing of the previously announced secondary underwritten public offering (the “Offering”) of 25,000,000 shares of its common stock (the “GEHC Shares”) at a public offering price of $78.00 per share.
 GE HealthCare is not selling any shares of common stock and will not receive any proceeds from the sale of the GEHC Shares in the Offering or from the debt-for-equity exchange (as described below).

 Prior to the closing of the Offering, General Electric Company (“GE”) is expected to exchange the GEHC Shares for indebtedness of GE held by Morgan Stanley Senior Funding, Inc. and Morgan Stanley Bank, N.A. (together, the “MS Lenders”), affiliates of Morgan Stanley & Co.
 LLC, the selling stockholder in the Offering by designation of the MS Lenders.
 Following the debt-for-equity exchange, if consummated, Morgan Stanley & Co.
 LLC, as the selling stockholder in the Offering, intends to sell the GEHC Shares to the underwriters in the Offering.
 The selling stockholder in the Offering has granted the underwriters an option to purchase additional shares of GE HealthCare common stock at the public offering price less the underwriting discount for 30 days.

 Evercore ISI, Morgan Stanley, BofA Securities, Citigroup and Goldman Sachs & Co.
-LLC are acting as the joint lead book-runners for the Offering.
+LLC are serving as the lead joint book-running managers for the Offering.
+BNP PARIBAS, Credit Agricole CIB, J.P.
+Morgan, Mizuho, MUFG and SOCIETE GENERALE are also serving as joint book-running managers for the Offering.
+The Offering is expected to close on June 12, 2023, subject to customary closing conditions.

-The Company has filed a shelf registration statement (including a prospectus) on Form S-1 with the U.S. Securities and Exchange Commission (the “SEC”) for the Offering to which this communication relates, but such registration statement has not yet become effective.
-The securities may not be sold, nor may offers to buy be accepted, prior to the time that the registration statement becomes effective.
-Before you invest, you should read the base prospectus in that registration statement, the accompanying prospectus supplement and other documents the Company has filed with the SEC for more complete information about the Company and this Offering.
+The Company has filed a shelf registration statement (including a prospectus) on Form S-1 with the U.S. Securities and Exchange Commission (the “SEC”) for the Offering to which this communication relates.
+The registration statement was declared effective on June 7, 2023.
+This Offering is being made only by means of a prospectus supplement and an accompanying prospectus.
 You may obtain these documents for free by visiting EDGAR on the SEC’s website at www.sec.gov.
-Alternatively, copies of the prospectus supplement and accompanying base prospectus relating to the Offering, when available, may be obtained from Evercore Group L.L.C., Attention: Equity Capital Markets, 55 East 52nd Street, 35th Floor, New York, NY 10055, by telephone at (888) 474-0200 or by e-mail at [email protected]; Morgan Stanley & Co.
+Alternatively, copies of the prospectus supplement and accompanying prospectus relating to the Offering may be obtained from Evercore Group L.L.C., Attention: Equity Capital Markets, 55 East 52nd Street, 35th Floor, New York, NY 10055, by telephone at (888) 474-0200 or by e-mail at [email protected]; Morgan Stanley & Co.
 LLC, Attn: Prospectus Department, 180 Varick Street, 2nd Floor, New York, NY 10014; BofA Securities, NC1-022-02-25, 201 North Tryon Street, Charlotte, NC 28255-0001, Attn: Prospectus Department, email: [email protected]; Citigroup, c/o Broadridge Financial Solutions, 1155 Long Island Avenue, Edgewood, NY 11717 (Tel: 800-831-9146); and Goldman Sachs & Co.
 LLC, Attn: Prospectus Department, 200 West Street, New York, New York 10282, telephone: 1-866-471-2526, facsimile: 212-902-9316, or by emailing [email protected].

 This press release shall not constitute an offer to sell or the solicitation of any offer to buy, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.